dbt-labs/corp/handbook/benefits.md

 - It shows blatant abuse of the unlimited time off policy.
 For example (but not limited to the following):
     - Using open vacation in place of a leave of absence (see below).
     - Requesting time off that is more than 4 consecutive weeks in duration.
-- Amount of (or dates of request for) PTO negatively impacts your team or the company.
+- Amount of (or dates of request for) PTO negatively impacts your team or the company, as determined by your manager.
 - Performance is affected negatively.

 #### ➡️ Types of time off plans & definitions

-👉 For time off plans outside of Personal Time Off: if you need to take more than 2 consecutive weeks off, your manager or People team will be reaching out to see if a Leave of Absence may need to be utilized instead to support you through your specific life event.
+👉 For time off plans outside of Personal Time Off: if you need to take more than 2 consecutive weeks off, your manager or a member of the People team will be reaching out to see if a Leave of Absence may need to be utilized instead to support you through your specific life event.

 - **Personal Time Off**:  If you are taking vacation or need to take time off work to attend to other personal matters.
 - **Sick Time:** If your time off is related to your own illness or a family member’s illness (i.e. care for another family member or taking them to see the doctor), or for you to go see a medical professional.
 You can also use this category for a mental health day.